-- Stir in a cup of dried cherries for a playful chocolate cherry cheesecake twist
+Fold in 1 cup of dried, chopped cherries for a playful twist on chocolate cherry cheesecake.

 - 8 ounces cream cheese, softened